openqasm/openqasm/source/language/directives.rst

 The ``input`` modifier can be used to indicate that one or more variable declarations represent values which will be provided at run-time, upon invocation.
-This allows the programmer touse the same compiled circuits which only differ in the values of certain parameters.
+This allows the programmer to use the same compiled circuits which only differ in the values of certain parameters.
 For backward compatibility, OpenQASM3 does not require an ``input`` declaration to be provided.
 When an ``input`` declaration is provided, the compiler produces an executable that leaves these free parameters unspecified: a circuit run would take as input both the executable and some choice of the parameters.

-The ``output`` modifier can be used to indicate that one or more variables are to be provided as an explicit output of the quantum procedure.
+Similarly, the ``output`` modifier can be used to indicate that one or more variables are to be provided as an explicit output of the quantum procedure.
 Note that OpenQASM 2 did not allow the programmer to specify that only a subset of its variables should be returned as output, and so it would return all classical